apache/incubator-graphar/docs/libraries/pyspark/pyspark.md

 - **IndexGenerator**: The IndexGenerator helps to generate the indices for vertex/edge DataFrames.
-In most cases, IndexGenerator is first utilized to generate the indices for a DataFrame (e.g., from primary keys), and then this DataFrame can be written into GAR files through the writer.
+In most cases, IndexGenerator is first utilized to generate the indices for a DataFrame (e.g., from primary keys), and then this DataFrame can be written into GraphAr format files through the writer.
-- **Writer**: The GraphAr PySpark writer provides a set of interfaces that can be used to write Spark DataFrames into GAR files.
-Every time it takes a DataFrame as the logical table for a type of vertices or edges, assembles the data in specified format (e.g., reorganize the edges in the CSR way) and then dumps it to standard GAR files (CSV, ORC or Parquet files) under the specific directory path.
+- **Writer**: The GraphAr PySpark writer provides a set of interfaces that can be used to write Spark DataFrames into GraphAr format files.
+Every time it takes a DataFrame as the logical table for a type of vertices or edges, assembles the data in specified format (e.g., reorganize the edges in the CSR way) and then dumps it to standard GraphAr format files (CSV, ORC or Parquet files) under the specific directory path.
-- **Reader**: The GraphAr PySpark reader provides a set of interfaces that can be used to read GAR files.
+- **Reader**: The GraphAr PySpark reader provides a set of interfaces that can be used to read GraphAr format files.
 It reads a collection of vertices or edges at a time and assembles the result into the Spark DataFrame.
   Similar with the reader in the C++ library, it supports the users to specify the data they need, e.g., reading a single property group